PairedSales/FloorTrace-Public/README.md

    - Double click adds a new point.
 Right click removes the point.

 4. **Calculate Area**
+   - Once the user is satisfied with the perimeter trace, "Calculate Area" is pressed
+   - Further editing of the perimeter is prevented.
+In the Calculate Area state, only panning the image with the mouse and zooming is allowed
+   - Two buttons appear: "Edit Room" and "Edit Perimeter" for revisions
    - Results appear showing:
      - Scale (pixels per foot)
      - Side Lengths (feet)
      - Total Area (square feet)

 5. **Save and Recall Past Sketches**
    - The last 25 sketches are saved automatically and displayed in the side panel